MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 <details>
   <summary>2.
 Example: the <a href="https://huggingface.co/collections/HuggingFaceTB/cosmopedia-65d4e44c693d9451ce4344d6">Cosmopedia dataset</a></summary>
 Cosmopedia is a dataset of synthetic textbooks, blogposts, stories, posts and WikiHow articles generated by Mixtral-8x7B-Instruct-v0.1.
-The dataset shares it's prompts on <a href="https://github.com/huggingface/cosmopedia/tree/main/prompts">GitHub</a>
+The dataset shares it's prompt templates on <a href="https://github.com/huggingface/cosmopedia/tree/main/prompts">GitHub</a>
 with a <a href="https://github.com/huggingface/cosmopedia/blob/main/prompts/auto_math_text/build_science_prompts.py">custom build logic</a>.
 The prompts are not available in the <a href="https://huggingface.co/datasets/HuggingFaceTB/cosmopedia/tree/main">HF dataset repo</a>

-The prompts could be directly added to the dataset repository in the standardized YAML format.
+The prompts could be directly added to the dataset repository in the standardized YAML/JSON format.

 </details>